-Josh Gottheimer represents New Jersey's Fifth Congressional District in the northernmost part of the state, which includes parts of Bergen, Passaic, Sussex and Warren counties.
-He was sworn in on January 3, 2017, and is now in his third term in office.
+Josh Gottheimer represents New Jersey's Fifth Congressional District in the northernmost part of the state, which includes parts of Bergen, Passaic, Sussex, and Warren counties.
+He was first sworn in on January 3, 2017, and is now in his third term in office.

 Josh was raised in North Caldwell, the son of a preschool teacher and a small business owner.
 Growing up, Josh worked in his father's store and, like your average New Jersey kid, treasured summer vacations at the Jersey Shore.
 His first concert was at the Meadowlands to see the one and only Bruce Springsteen!

 Josh graduated from West Essex High School before attending the University of Pennsylvania, later becoming a Thouron Fellow at Oxford, and then paid his way through Harvard Law School.

 After finishing college, Josh went on to work in the Clinton White House as one of the youngest presidential speechwriters in history.
 Josh wrote speeches on topics ranging from the global economy to technology and innovation to combating crime; he also helped draft two State of the Union Addresses.